Taproot

 Tagged Hashing

-Taproot uses BIP340-style tagged hashing to prevent cross-protocol attacks:
+Lotus Taproot uses tagged hashing to prevent cross-protocol attacks and ensure domain separation:

 tagged_hash(tag, msg) = SHA256(SHA256(tag) || SHA256(tag) || msg)